Privacy compliance in ecommerce – a comprehensive guide

 This means that as an ecommerce business, you don’t need user consent for cookies that are used to store items in a shopping cart.
 They are needed to complete the transaction that the user explicitly requested.

-Steps to TTDSG-compliant ecommerce:
+Steps to TTDSG/TDDDG-compliant ecommerce:

 1. Design a user-friendly cookie banner in German that allows visitors to reject or accept cookies easily, or to ignore the banner to avoid cookie walls entirely.